Diabetes Type 1 and 2 - whats the difference?

 The symptoms of diabetes are:

 In Type 1 diabetes these symptoms come on very quickly, usually over a few weeks.
-But in Type 2 they are not so obvious and you can easily put them down to “getting on a bit” Sometimes people with Type 2 don’t have any symptoms at all.
+But in Type 2 they are not so obvious and you can easily dismiss them as just part of getting older, sometimes people with Type 2 don’t have any symptoms at all.

 How can you tell?